Bigbend, West Virginia

 Big Bend (shown as Bigbend on federal maps) is an unincorporated community in Calhoun County, West Virginia, United States.
 It lies along West Virginia Route 5 northwest of the town of Grantsville, the county seat of Calhoun County, along the Little Kanawha River.
 Its elevation is 682 feet (208 m).
 It has a post office with the ZIP code 26136.

 Big Bend was previously known as Brooksville, in honor of Preston Brooks, pro-slavery representative from South Carolina, who attacked and seriously injured Massachusetts Senator Charles Sumner.
 At that time it was the county seat.
-At the end of the Civil War, and West Virginia's separation from Virginia, it was replaced by a new county seat with the name of Union General Ulysses Grant.
+At the end of the Civil War, and West Virginia's separation from Virginia, it was replaced by a new county seat with the name of Union General Ulysses S. Grant.